Chemistry-Of-Virtues/Website/README.md

 Install mongodb and create mongodb-data in your home directory (other directories may be used but should be configured in package.json)

-Run npm install
+Run "npm install"

-Configure the /config/dev.env with the following variables PORT // The port used by the express app
+Configure /config/dev.env with the following variables:
+  <br>PORT // The port used by the express app
-  MONGODB_URL // The url of your mongodb database (should be mongodb://127.0.0.1:27017/chemistry-of-virtues) JWT_SECRET // The secret for the JSON web tokens
+  <br>MONGODB_URL // The url of your mongodb database (should be mongodb://127.0.0.1:27017/chemistry-of-virtues)
+  <br>JWT_SECRET // The secret for the JSON web tokens

-Run npm run db
+Run "npm run db"

-Run npm run dev
+Run "npm run dev"